 - How does the Password Reset System work?

-- First, you'll register your personal answers to the Password Reset questions under First Time User Setup.
+- First, you'll register your personal answers to the Password Reset questions under Initial Password Reset Registration.
 Once you've completed that, you can change your password at any time by answering four security questions chosen at random from the answers you previously provided.

 - What do I have to do to use the Password Reset